What will I learn?

 You can progress onto postgraduate study, gain employment with conservation organisations or use your skills to run your own business.

 Sparsholt graduates now hold positions in wildlife conservation and consultancy, with government bodies such as Natural England and with NGOs (Non-Government Organisations).

 • Professional Industrial Development

 A Foundation Degree or HND in appropriate subject

-*GCSE Maths and English at grade C or above or Level 2 Functional Skills in Maths and English
+GCSEs in maths and English at grade C/4 or above or Level 2 Functional Skills in maths and English.